 If the background color is leaking into the foreground video, turning the color cancel function on allows you to eliminate this leakage.
+Use the following procedure.

-1 In the Chroma Adjust menu, turn [Key Active] off.
+In the Chroma Adjust menu, turn [Key Active] off.

 Only the foreground image appears on the monitor.